MattDClarke/Website-redesign/Project 0 - notes.md

 - I made the index.html page thumbnails large images.... loads slowly... need to redo using small images...

 - Problem with search list being a flex-box container without me declaring it as such...
 I had a non-specific navbar ul = flex box set.... fixed by using > (only direct child ul of the nav bar element will become a flex box).
 The problem?
 I was not specific enough so it caused problems later...

+- burger nav button looked strange on mobile... (grey when it should have been white) it did not render properly.
+I used the UTF-8 glyph code instead and it worked <https://css-tricks.com/snippets/html/glyphs/>

 ### Future improvements